Hyperon polarization and its relation with directed flow in high-energy nuclear collisions: Model framework

 \subsection{Spin polarization}

-In non-central heavy-ion collisions, the quarks are polarized due to the massive initial orbital angular momentum of the QGP fireball~\cite{Wu:2022mkr}.
-We assume collision system to be in local thermal equilibrium on the freezeout hypersurface.
-Meanwhile, the conservation of spin is respected during hadronization and resonance decay processes~\cite{Wu:2021fjf,Yi:2021ryh,Yi:2021unq,Wu:2022mkr,Jiang:2023fad}.
+In non-central heavy-ion collisions, the quarks are polarized due to the massive initial orbital angular momentum of the QGP fireball~\cite{Liang:2004ph,Betz:2007kg}.
+We assume the collision system to be in local thermal equilibrium on the freezeout hypersurface.
 The polarization pseudo-vector for spin-1/2 fermions can be obtained using the modified Cooper-Frye formalism as~\citep{Becattini:2013fla,Fang:2016vpj}